hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 ### Step 1 (Option-1) CloudFormation Deployment
 {{%expand "Click to expand" %}}

 1. [Download](https://github.com/aws-samples/aws-data-pipelines-for-azure-storage/archive/refs/heads/main.zip) the source code and extract locally.
-The *CFN* folder contains files listed below. **You don't need to extract individual files**.
+The *aws-data-pipelines-for-azure-storage-main\CloudIntelligenceDashboardforAzure\CFN* folder contains files listed below. **You don't need to extract individual files**.

 * **azure-arm-identity.zip** Lambda layer for Azure identity
 * **azure-arm-storage.zip** Lambda layer for Azure storage
 * **cid-azure-gluejob-cfn.py** Glue job python script
 * **cid-azure-lambda01.zip - cid-azure-lambda06.zip** Azure blob copy Lambda functions
 * **cid-azure-stack.yaml** CloudFormation template
-* **cid-azure-dashboard.yaml** Sample QuickSight dashboard
+* **cid-azure-dashboard.yaml** Sample QuickSight dashboard template

-2. Place the files in a new Amazon S3 bucket in the same region you will be deploying the CloudFormation template.
-CloudFormation will access these during deployment.
+2. Place the files in a new Amazon S3 bucket in the same region you will deploy the CloudFormation template.
 Don't use the name in the screenshot below, someone's already used it and Amazon S3 bucket names need to be globally unique.
 ![Images/cidazure-setup-cfn-s3source](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3source.png?width=1000px)

-3. Click into **cid-azure-stack.yaml** and copy the Object URL.
+3. Click *cid-azure-stack.yaml* and copy the **Object URL**.
 You'll need this in a moment.
 ![Images/cidazure-setup-cfn-s3objecturl](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3objecturl.png?width=1000px)

 4. Browse to the **CloudFormation** service.
 ![Images/cidazure-setup-cfn-browse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-browse.png?width=1000px)

-5. Click **Create stack** and choose **With new resources (standard)**.
+5. Click the **Create stack** button and choose **With new resources (standard)**.
 ![Images/cidazure-setup-cfn-createstack](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-createstack.png?width=1000px)

 6. Paste the Object URL you copied earlier into the **Amazon S3 URL** field.
 Click **Next**.
 ![Images/cidazure-setup-cfn-template](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-template.png?width=1000px)

 7. Give the stack a name.
-An Amazon S3 bucket will be created starting with the name you enter here.
+An Amazon S3 bucket will be created starting with the text you enter here.
 ![Images/cidazure-setup-cfn-stackname](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackname.png?width=1000px)

 8. Let's set values for our parameters.
 Fill in the **Common Settings** section.
 Refer to the [Parameters](#parameters) section for guidance.

 9. Fill in the **Microsoft Azure Settings** section.
 Refer to the [Parameters](#parameters) section for guidance.

 10. If you're having trouble identifying what you need for the **AzureFolderPath** parameter, here's an example.
-In the screenshot below we would enter directory/* **this field is case sensitive**.
+In the screenshot below we need to enter directory/* **this field is case sensitive**.
 ![Images/cidazure-setup-cfn-azurefolder.png](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-azurefolder.png?width=400px)

 11. Fill in the **Data Copy Settings** section.
 Refer to the [Parameters](#parameters) section for guidance.

 12. Leave the **Advanced Settings** as default and click **Next**.

 13. Configure Stack options.
 If you require a specific IAM role to deploy the template or need to add additional tags, you can do this here.
-Otherwise leave these settings as default.
+Otherwise leave the settings as default.
 When you're ready click **Next**.
 ![Images/cidazure-setup-cfn-stackoptions](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackoptions.png?width=1000px)

 14. Review the CloudFormation stack settings, check the box to **acknowledge that AWS CloudFormation might create IAM resources with custom names** and click **Submit**.